armStrapTools/armStrap/README.md

 1) With no parameter from the command line, create an image using values found in config.sh.

-2) Configure your build using the command line:
+2) Configure your build using the command line (Not recommended for version 0.8x, i've made many changes and some options have changed meanings or simply do nothing.
+Use the config file until i remove this message) :

-armStrap.sh version 0.81
+    armStrap.sh version 0.82
     Copyright (C) 2013 Eddy Beaupre

     Usage : sudo armStrap.sh [PARAMETERS]

     Image/SD Builder:
       -b <BOARD>              Use board definition <BOARD>.
       -d <DEVICE>             Write to <DEVICE> instead of creating an image.